- Message from Co-Directors

-* In exceptional circumstances, higher levels of assistance may be offered.
+* In some circumstances, higher levels of assistance may be offered.
 This will be decided on a case-by-case basis, for applicants with low total income and high business school related loan repayments (on a minimum 10-year repayment schedule).
-The maximum annual assistance is $20,000.
+The maximum annual assistance is $30,000.

 You are expected to apply all funds disbursed through the loan assistance program to the repayment of your loans, even if the amount disbursed exceeds the repayment amount required by the loan servicer.
 You will be required to submit monthly loan statements or cancelled checks as proof of repayment.

 The program is intended to provide loan assistance awards that are potentially excludible from the recipient's income under Section 108(f) of the Internal Revenue Code.
 Under current guidance from the IRS, in order for the award to be excludible the recipient is required to work (1) in occupations with unmet needs or in areas with unmet needs, and (2) for or under the direction of a governmental unit or a Section 501(c)(3) non-profit organization (outside of Columbia University).
 Columbia University employees are not eligible for this award.